 This isn’t to say, of course, that my parenting style had no impact on their responses.
 Having taught them the importance of caring for the poor and elderly, it’s entirely possible that I indirectly shaped their attitudes on those who are even more vulnerable – unborn children.
 But to my knowledge, I’ve never spoken to them directly about the scourge of abortion (this isn’t the first topic that normally comes up in a conversation with children).
 Nevertheless, their answers didn’t surprise me a whole lot, as they hadn’t yet been taught by society to look at this issue through a gendered lens.
 They haven’t been instructed to believe that the pro-life position is anti-woman.
 So prevalent is this belief among adults that, to be perfectly honest, I express my pro-life views with some trepidation, as the last thing I would want is for my female friends to sense that I’m “waging a war” on them (as some abortion rights advocates put it).

 But is the pro-life position really sexist?
 If the answer is yes, then a substantial percentage of the country’s female population consists of self-loathing women, according to the most recent data from the World Values Survey (WVS).
-On a 1-10 scale, where 10 means that abortion is believed to be always justifiable, nearly half of American women (47%) chose a number from 1-5.
-That figure jumps to 68% when we restrict the sample to mothers.
+On a 1-10 scale, where 10 means that abortion is believed to be always justifiable, well over half of American women (63%) chose a number from 1-5.
+That figure jumps to 70% when we restrict the sample to women who have two or more children.
 Furthermore, I’ve found no statistically significant difference between men and women in their attitude on the justifiability of abortion.

 It could reasonably be said that the experience of motherhood awakens many women to the reality that the fetus isn’t a parasite, nor a “powerful intruder” requiring “deadly force to stop” it, but a human being deserving of love.
 It is the experience that enables them to grasp a forgotten truth that my little girls still take for granted; it is the experience that unites mother and child in the understanding that life is precious.